Madheshi people: Demographics of the Nepal Terai

+The Madheshi people constituted 32% of Nepal's population by the 1991 census.
+Of these, 16% belonged to various Hindu castes, 9% belonged to other ethnic groups, including 6.5% Tharu people.

 Culture

 The culture of Madeshi people is complex and diverse.
 The Muslim and indigenous peoples speak their own languages and have distinct cultural traditions that differ from the Hindu caste groups.
 Latter comprise at least 43 distinct groups.
 Caste groups include Bania, Brahman, Dhobi, Kalawar, Kewat, Kshatriya, Kumhar, Kurmi, Kushwaha and Teli.

 Muslim people in the Terai constitute about 96% of all Muslims in the country.
 Their cultural traditions are interlinked with those of Muslim people in northern India; popular destinations for their ziyarat pilgrimage are the shrines of Ajmer Sharif Dargah and Ghazi Saiyyad Salar Masud in Rajasthan and Uttar Pradesh, respectively.

 They are influenced by the hierarchy of the Hindu caste system, with the difference that it is not based on the principle of pollution and purity, but on occupation.

 Both Muslim and Hindu Madheshi parents place more emphasis on the education of boys than of girls.
 Despite an increase of schools and primary education being compulsory and free of cost, more boys than girls are enrolled.
 Girls are expected to look after younger siblings and do household chores.
 Many rural Madheshi girls are married at an age of 14 to 16 years.